What is the role of AbFAC?

 AbFAC meetings are not generally open for observers; however, the AbFAC may hold an open session prior to a meeting or the Chair may invite people to attend discussion of a specific agenda item.

 The table below lists the current membership of the Abalone Fishery Advisory Committee.
-The current committee is remade annually, linked with the Tasmanian Abalone Council's annual general meeting.

 |Independent Chair ||Mr Ian Cartwright|